-- A Within the northern block (Alexandra Ave to Grand Ave), a new, major open space is proposed along the link that may be delivered through future development.
+- A Within the northern block (Alexandra Ave to Grand Ave), a new open space is proposed along the link that may be delivered through future development.
 The new residential development fronting the new open space should allow the potential for commercial uses such as a cafe or restaurant to activate the park.
-Controls shall not require commercial uses however should allow for the potential for residential to become commercial use. - B In the central block (Grand Ave to Moree Ave), a further 4.5m contribution from each site is proposed through development (as dedication or public right of way).
-This has the potential to widen the link to up to 15m. - C In the southern block (Moree Ave to Austral Ave), as this is likely to be retained as R2, opportunities for widening or expansion of the link delivered through development are low.
-However acquisition could be considered, through the addition of one or more lots to the Land Reservation Acquisition map.
+Controls shall not require commercial uses however should allow for the potential for residential to become commercial use.
+A concept for the new park is described on the following pages. - (B) In the central block (Grand Ave to Moree Ave), a 4.5m contribution from adjacent sites is proposed through development (as dedication or public right of way).
+This has the potential to widen the link to up to 15m. - C In the southern block (Moree Ave to Austral Ave), there is potential to investigate a combination of dedication through development (4.5m contribution along the side boundary) or acquisition (through addition to the Land Reservation Acquisition map) to widen the existing link and create small pocket parks.

-A key part of this expansion of the green link will be watersensitive urban design initiatives as the open space runs along the valley line in a tributary to Finlaysons Creek to the north.
+A key part of the expansion of the green link will be watersensitive urban design initiatives as the open space runs along the valley line in a tributary to Finlaysons Creek to the north.
 Appropriate use of the green link corridor can help to minimise flooding impact to adjoining properties.
 It should be noted that this is not a formal 'riparian corridor'.